aditya-jha033/ProofScholar/README.md

 In legacy systems, students are forced to upload highly sensitive unencrypted documents (such as tax returns, university transcripts, and national IDs) to centralized databases.
 These databases are prime targets for data breaches, putting applicants at severe risk for identity theft.

 ### The Solution
-ScholarShield serves as a Zero-Knowledge (ZK) eligibility gate for academic scholarships.
+ProofScholar serves as a Zero-Knowledge (ZK) eligibility gate for academic scholarships.
 It eliminates the need for data transmission entirely.
 Verification is completely mathematical.
 Students can cryptographically prove they meet stringent academic and financial requirements (such as minimum GPA and maximum family income) without ever exposing their raw, sensitive data to centralized portals, scholarship boards, or the public blockchain ledger.

 ---

 ## 🔒 Privacy Model: Public State vs. Private Witness

-The core value proposition of ScholarShield is absolute data privacy for applicants.
+The core value proposition of ProofScholar is absolute data privacy for applicants.
 We utilize a **Privacy-First Model** through Midnight's Zero-Knowledge proofs:

 1. **Public State (Ledger Data):** The scholarship board publishes the eligibility thresholds (`min_gpa` and `max_income`) to the public Midnight ledger.
 These values are fully transparent and verifiable by any observer.
 2. **Private Witness (User Data):** The student inputs their actual GPA and family income locally into their browser.
 These values are designated as "private witnesses" in the Compact circuit.